-There are many recovery and addiction quotes which can help make recovery more inspiring and keep you motivated.
+There are many addiction recovery tips and addiction quotes which can help make recovery more inspiring and keep you motivated.
 You can surround yourself with these quotes so that you see them every day.
 Or, you can make a book of them to write them down in and look at whenever you need inspiration, keeping a favorite in your car and one in your home, these are all different ways you can be reminded of your goal and fire yourself up.

 Some more inspirational recovery quotes:

 “Life is very interesting… in the end, some of your greatest pains become your greatest strengths.” – Actress and recovering addict Drew Barrymore